yfgeek/AwesomeGithub/README.md

 # AutoGithub
-This is a project written in python.
+This is a project written in python.Welcome to pull request or post issues.

 - [x] Automatically follow a lot of Github users.
 - [x] Automatically find and output the awesome repo your firends staring or forking in the dashborad.